 There is thus a broad consensus that language users rely on partial representations of context, based on the relevance and usefulness of certain parameters over others.
 However, one of the major methodological challenges is demonstrating which representations are actually activated by the participants at a given time and in a given situation.
 It is not possible to directly access mental models, including context models, of the individuals observed, and even their introspective reports are a doubtful and limited tool, given the implicit, automatic nature of many contextual representations.
 Therefore, determining which dimensions and parameters are relevant for a given person at a given time remains essentially an act of interpretation by the analyst.
-Some dimensions are more objective, such as the physical place one is in (a classroom or home, a foreign country during study abroad), others are more internal to the observed subject, such as the representation of roles, identities or shared knowledge.
+Some dimensions are more objective, such as the physical place one is in (a classroom or home, a foreign country during study abroad), others are more internal to the observed individual, such as their representation of roles, identities or shared knowledge.
 In such cases, interpretation constantly runs the risk of becoming over-interpretation, in that the analyst might impose some of his or her analytical categories by assuming that they are relevant and active at that particular moment for the observed individuals, too.
 Conversation analysis’ suggestion to consider as relevant only what is manifested as such by the participants is intended to limit these over-interpretations, although it does not completely rule out the researcher’s interpretation, who must demonstrate that certain behaviours manifest the participants’ orientation towards certain social categories.
 Establishing exactly what is the ‘appropriate’ context for describing and interpreting a particular communicative event thus essentially remains a decision by the researcher, and as such it may be questioned and disputed.
 Thus, as Schegloff (1992: 215) concludes, ‘rethinking context is the omnipresent job of analysis’.

+All this discussion about the scope and limits of context may seem to be very theoretical and with little practical import.
+However, the implications for teaching and other applied domains are not negligible.
+For instance, the issue of over-contextualization and over-interpretation of behaviour resonates with the long-standing concern of sensitive teachers about the danger of pigeonholing pupils based on some pre-existing categories, such as their sex, socio-cultural background, academic track etc. Assuming that a pupil is so and so or will behave so and so ‘because s/he is an X’ (that is, belongs to a pre-established category X) is a form of stereotyping, with the associated risk of self-fulfilling prophecies, that has been repeatedly documented in educational research.
+Conversation analysis’ theoretical asceticism may contribute to shaping a healthy, open attitude towards our interlocutors, making us more interested in ‘what they do’ than in ‘who they are’.

 Doing Research as Making Context

-Just as it is true that people ‘make contexts’ - that is, they actively construe social and cognitive representations of what is relevant for interpreting communicative actions - this is also true for researchers, who interpret linguistic phenomena against the backdrop of a range of explanatory factors.
+Just as it is true that people ‘make contexts’ - that is, they actively construe social and cognitive representations of what is relevant for interpreting communicative actions - this is also true for researchers (and teachers, to the extent that they are also systematically engaged in making sense of their reality), who interpret linguistic phenomena against the backdrop of a range of explanatory factors.
 In fact, each independent variable can be considered an element of context, invoked to explain facts about the acquisition and use of certain linguistic forms.
 All research is thus ‘contextualising’, that is, contextualising data, evoking a context that makes them explicable, and arguing about the appropriateness of one’s contextualisation choices.